White House tells Democrats it will not participate in Trump impeachment hearing

 “House Democrats have wasted enough of America’s time with this charade,” Cipollone’s letter said.
 “You should end this inquiry now and not waste even more time with additional hearings.”

-He quoted Trump as saying “if you are going to impeach me, do it now, fast, so we can have a fair trial in the Senate, and so that our country can get back to business.”
+He quoted Trump as saying, “If you are going to impeach me, do it now, fast, so we can have a fair trial in the Senate, and so that our country can get back to business.”

 Trump has made clear his lawyers will present a defence in the Republican-controlled Senate, where he believes he will receive fair treatment.

+House Republicans had already sought testimony before the Intelligence Committee from three people on the list - the whistleblower, Hunter Biden and Biden’s former business associate Devon Archer.
+But they were turned down by Schiff and will likely receive the same response from Nadler, a Democrat.

+Though Nadler did not immediately respond to the Republican witness requests, he said of Trump’s refusal to participate: “Having declined this opportunity, he cannot claim that the process is unfair.
+The President’s failure will not prevent us from carrying out our solemn constitutional duty.”

-Nadler, a Democrat, had given Trump until 5 p.m.
-(2200 GMT) on Friday to decide whether he or his legal counsel would participate in upcoming committee proceedings by calling witnesses, introducing evidence and making a presentation.
+Nadler had given Trump until 5 p.m.
+(2200 GMT) on Friday to decide whether he or his legal counsel would participate in upcoming committee proceedings.

-Trump, who denied any wrongdoing, thus far has refused to cooperate with the inquiry and ordered current and former administration officials not to testify or provide documents demanded by House committees.
+Trump, who denied any wrongdoing, thus far has refused to cooperate with the inquiry and ordered current and former administration officials not to testify or provide documents.

 Nadler has scheduled a committee hearing for Monday.
 His committee is responsible for drafting articles of impeachment and would have to approve them before sending them to the full House for a vote.